Armellino Center of Excellence for Williams Syndrome at CHOP

-Our multi-specialty clinic is one of the largest in the world dedicated to:
+Our multi-specialty clinic is one of the largest in the world, with a mission to:

 Conditions we treat

-Our program treats children with Williams syndrome, a rare genetic disorder caused by deletions of chromosome 7q11.
-Children with the disorder may have intellectual disabilities, executive function challenges and unique facial features.
+Our program treats children with Williams syndrome, a rare genetic disorder caused by genetic material missing from chromosome 7q11.
+Children with the disorder may have intellectual disabilities, heart problems, executive function challenges and unique facial features.

 Why choose us for Williams syndrome

-What makes our clinic unique is the diverse mix of specialists who bring their expertise to each patient.
-We partner with Penn Medicine to advance scientific discovery about all aspects of Williams syndrome.
+Our diverse mix of specialists bring their WS expertise to each patient.
+Through our partnership with Penn Medicine, we gather data and conduct research to advance scientific discovery about all aspects of Williams syndrome.

 Meet our team